- 2/9/21. Added DSD link.

 The conclusion is, that many people will tell you many things.
 There are differing opinions across the spectrum on this topic, but one thing for certain remains:

-If you guys have any questions or comments, please leave them below or Contact me!
+If you guys have any questions or comments, please contact me!
 If you feel this article could be improved in some way or have something that you think I should add, LET ME KNOW AS WELL!! 🙂

 All the best and God bless,